redbrick/open-governance/documents/Constitution.md

 **6.4** The Vice-Chairperson shall assume the duties of The Chairperson (unless otherwise directed by a general meeting of the Society) in the event that The Chairperson is absent or is unable to perform their duties.

-**6.5** The Secretary shall deal with all correspondance and records of the Society.
+**6.5** The Secretary shall deal with all correspondence and records of the Society.

 **6.6** The Secretary keeps minutes of all Committee meetings, of all general meetings, of the Annual General Meeting, or any other meetings related to the business of the Society when requested by the Committee.